reinaldosimoes/awesome-running-tools/CONTRIBUTING.md

 ---

-## 🙏 Recognition

-Contributors are recognized in:

-- The README (for significant contributions)
-- Release notes
-- Community shoutouts

-## 📄 License
+## License

 By contributing, you agree your submissions are under the project license.

 ---

-Thank you for helping make this collection better for the running community! 🏃‍♂️💨
+Thank you for helping make this collection better for the running community!